Examples of outstanding websites

 Copy Power

-Her copy is excellent since she skilfully addresses every single worry of her target audience, who are small business and solo entrepreneurs that are struggling to get more business.
+Her copy is excellent because she skillfully addresses each and every concern of her target audience – small businesses and sole traders struggling to get more business.

 good examples copywriting